hmdqr/TelegramPlugin/README.md

    - Visit `https://api.telegram.org/bot<YOUR_TOKEN>/getUpdates` and read `message.chat.id` in the JSON
    - Group/supergroup IDs are often negative (e.g., `-1001234567890`)

+## Config upgrades
+- The plugin writes default `config.yml` on first run and merges new defaults on upgrade (copyDefaults = true).
+- A hidden `config_version` may be used to track defaults; new keys are added while your existing values are preserved.
+- If we ever remove/rename keys, you may need to adjust your config manually.

 ## Build from source
 Run in the project root (where `pom.xml` resides).